lukewyman/file-jobs/README.md

 ### Approach ###

 As a functional library, the core problem is how to tackle side effects.
 Reading, writing and deleting files is by definition side-effectful, so the question becomes how to isolate side-effects.
-At the same time, I wanted to present users with a simple DSL for defining and submitting file jobs.
+At the same time, I wanted to present users with a simple interface for defining and submitting file jobs.
 Thus, the key abstraction for the file-jobs engine is the [Free Monad](https://github.com/typelevel/cats/blob/master/docs/src/main/tut/freemonad.md).
-Users create file jobs using the DSL, and then submit them with a call to `FoldMap`, using the `Interpreter` or `Compiler`.
+Users create file jobs using the interface, and then submit them with a call to `FoldMap`, using the `Interpreter` or `Compiler`.

 ### Future Enhancements ###